codsen/codsen/packages/detergent/readme.md

 Extra features are:

 - You can skip the HTML encoding of non-Latin language letters.
-Useful when you are deploying Japanese or Chinese emails, because otherwise _everything_ will be HTML-encoded.
+Useful when you are deploying Japanese or Chinese emails because otherwise, _everything_ would be HTML-encoded.
 - Detergent is both XHTML and HTML-friendly.
-You can set which way you want your `<BR>`'s to appear: with closing slash (XHTML) or without (HTML), so your HTML code should be passing the W3C validator.
+You can set which way you want your `<BR>`'s to appear: with a closing slash (XHTML) or without (HTML), so your HTML code should be passing the W3C validator.
 - Detergent handles the full range of Unicode code points.
 In other words, it's emoji-friendly.
-- Detergent will use the named HTML entities (for example, `` instead of `&#xA0;`) so you can read and recognise them.
-Not all named HTML entities work in all email clients so we did the testing, found out which-ones don't render correctly and set those to be _numeric_.
+- Detergent will use the named HTML entities (for example, `&nbsp;` instead of `&#xA0;`) so you can read and recognise them.
+Not all named HTML entities work in all email clients, so we did the testing, found out which-ones [don't render correctly](https://gitlab.com/codsen/codsen/tree/master/packages/html-entities-not-email-friendly/) and set those to be _numeric_.

 **[⬆ back to top](#)**